Request a Demo Search

 Schedule a Demo

-Volunteers make up an essential part of a nonprofit’s workforce.
-In fact, about a third of Americans volunteer each year.
-Effective volunteer management vital to an organization’s day-to-day operations, meaning nonprofits need to invest in smart volunteer management practices to reduce administrative overhead and increase volunteer retention.
+Volunteers are an essential part of a nonprofit’s workforce.
+In fact, about one in four Americans volunteer each year.
+Effective volunteer management is vital to an organization’s day-to-day operations, so nonprofits must invest in smart management strategies to reduce administrative overhead and increase volunteer retention.

-This article will ensure your organization is equipped with up-to-date information, best practices, and guidelines for managing your volunteer workforce successfully.
+This guide will equip your organization with up-to-date information, best practices, and strategic guidelines for successfully managing volunteers.
 Here’s what to expect:

 What is volunteer management?

 Volunteers are the unsung heroes of most nonprofits’ ongoing programming efforts and fundraising events.
 They’re your organization’s brand and mission ambassadors in the community and directly impact your organization’s success.
-Volunteers offer a tremendous amount of value and can thrive when given the right tools and resources.
+Volunteers offer tremendous value and thrive when given the right tools and resources.

 Your volunteer management strategy will be unique to your organization.
 However, the basic steps of the volunteer management process will look similar across all nonprofits.